 Pros and cons of using shiplap vs planked wood walls?

-The shiplap was by far easier to use and install.
+To me, the benefit of using shiplap was the uniform appearance.
+Each board fit with the next like a puzzle piece.
+All of the spaces are even between the boards.
+The shiplap was by far easier to use and install too.
 The grooves keep the boards flush against the uneven walls.
-Unlike wood planks, consistently finding what you want or in the grade you of wood you’d like, it may be a challenge.
+Depending on where you shop, unlike wood planks, consistently finding a quality grade is easier in shiplap too.
 I loved the shiplap I used in the Lodge Room, it came with a rough side and a smooth sanded side in high quality pine.

 We installed it with the rough cut side out.
 The texture of the rough side was exactly what I envisioned to fit the rustic decor in the Lodge Room.